Kushan18/FinOps/README.md

 # FinOps Dashboard

-A multi-cloud (AWS + GCP) cost monitoring and idle-resource-detection tool.
+A GCP cost monitoring and idle-resource-detection tool.
 This project is built as a portfolio showcase for MNC interviews, demonstrating cloud cost optimization, systems architecture, FastAPI backend development, database management, and UI reporting.

 ## Key Features
 - **Multi-Cloud Data Aggregation**: Synthesizes and stores daily cost metrics for AWS and GCP resources.